ESOL exams: A guide to awarding bodies

 - City & Guilds - Additional information is available from the City & Guilds ESOL Skills for Life (4692) website

 - Gateway Qualifications - Contextualisation is permitted for Speaking and Listening at all levels, and for Reading and Writing at Entry Levels.
-Online or paper-based assessments are available for Reading and Writing.
+Gateway Qualifications has been chosen by the Ministry of Justice as the sole Awarding Organisation for the provision of ESOL for Prison Education.

 - Pearson - Spiky profile is available through the individual awards, though not for Certificates.